FirebaseExtended/angularfire/README.md

 ## Getting Started With Firebase

-ReactFire requires [Firebase](https://firebase.google.com/) in order to authenticate users and sync and store data.
+AngularFire requires [Firebase](https://firebase.google.com/) in order to authenticate users and sync and store data.
 Firebase is a suite of integrated products designed to help you develop your app, grow your user base, and earn money.
 You can [sign up here for a free account](https://console.firebase.google.com/).